Gwyneth Paltrow Sets Chic New Winter Trend in Cape Look on the Carpet

-Gwyneth Paltrow Sets Chic New Winter Trend in Cape Look on the Red Carpet: Pics
+Gwyneth Paltrow Sets Chic New Winter Trend in Cape Look on the Red Carpet

-Gwyneth Paltrow was a blush dream on Thursday night at the Guggenheim International Gala Dinner made possible by Dior.
-The 46-year-old Goop founder looked stunning and managed to spark a serious winter trend on the red carpet at the event.
+The 46-year-old actress was a blush dream on Thursday night at the Guggenheim International Gala Dinner made possible by Dior.
+Paltrow looked stunning at the event and managed to spark a serious winter trend on the red carpet.

 The newlywed star sported an ombre blush cape coat over her formal wear, proving that outerwear can be just as glamorous as a ball gown.
-Paltrow was radiant at the event, glowing, despite the dreary weather outside in New York City.
+Paltrow was radiant at the event, despite New York City's dreary weather.

-The heavy snow kept many stars from getting to the event on time, and Paltrow was seen exiting her car as an umbrella was held over her glamorous look.
+The heavy snow kept many stars from getting to the event on time, and Paltrow was seen exiting her car with an umbrella held over her.

 Model Karlie Kloss documented her challenging drive to the Guggenheim Museum on Instagram Stories, saying, "This is crazy.
 I’ve been in the car for an hour and 20 minutes and I’m still another 30 minutes away from the Guggenheim.
 I’m going to the Dior gala and this is crazy.
 Two hours to go from Soho!”